 In 1977, students from across the school created the Minority Health Conference to highlight health issues important to people of color.
 Today, the nationally recognized conference brings together students, academics, and community members to raise awareness about health disparities.

-Michael Ibrahim (1982-1997), already an outstanding school faculty member, became dean in 1982 and accomplished what had seemed impossible: securing a new building, after years of overcrowding.
+Michel Ibrahim (1982-1997), already an outstanding school faculty member, became dean in 1982 and accomplished what had seemed impossible: securing a new building, after years of overcrowding.
 He launched the school’s first strategic planning process, commissioned Robert Korstad’s history of the school’s first 50 years, promoted research collaborations across departments and schools, and supported school-wide initiatives on minority health research.

 Numerous centers and institutes were also spun out of the School of Public Health at this transformational time.
 In 1966, its researchers founded the Carolina Population Center — now the largest, most well-funded center on campus — to study population problems like food insecurity, water scarcity, and family planning locally and in developing countries.
 One year later, they created the Cecil G. Sheps Center for Health Services Research to explore and evaluate health services for people from all kinds of communities.